-Avellino is a capital city and province in the Campania region.
 The whole area was completely devastated by the 6.9 Irpinia earthquake in 1980, leaving 250,000 homeless and almost 2,500 people dead.
 Billions was spent on reconstruction and there are still areas under construction.

-Things to Do in Avellino
+Things to do in Avellino, Italy

-There’s no shortage of beautiful churches in the town center of Avellino and its srrounding countryside.
+There’s no shortage of beautiful churches in the town center of Avellino and its surrounding countryside.
 In town, be sure to visit the Avellino Cathedral (originally built in the 1100s) and Our Lady of the Rosary (rebuilt after the earthquake and recently renovated).

 The area surrounding San Martino Church is also quite beautiful.
 There’s a long path with the Stations of the Cross and an abandon castle.